In all honesty, I rarely check-in my bags, unless I’m embarking on a longer trip. But when I do, I always secure my luggage with luggage straps.

 I like these luggage straps better than the single-piece ones.
 They’re priced similarly, and the x-shaped design makes the straps less likely to slip off.
 I own these straps, and I’m satisfied with my purchase.

-I have the bright-green option.
+I have a bright-green option.
 However, these straps are also available in black, bright blue, orange, pink, and yellow.
 Although they do come with a built-in luggage tag, I prefer to use the luggage tag that’s on the back of my suitcase.